 7. Use a Map.

-Cycling through Amsterdam without a route plan and guidance is exhausting, inconvenient, and can be dangerous.
-This city, particularly in the center, is made up of lots of narrow, winding streets, and the canals, while pretty, can be a hazard in themselves, not to mention the toilets that rise up out of the ground!
+Cycling through Amsterdam without a route plan and guidance is exhausting, inconvenient, and dangerous.
+This city, particularly in the center, has lots of narrow, winding streets, and the canals, while pretty, can be a hazard in themselves, not to mention the toilets that rise up out of the ground!